-If you’re in a hurry, I am listing our top 5 recommendations below: you can just click the links to find out more details and read the reviews other people have published.
+If you’re in a hurry, I am listing our top 5 recommendations below: you can just click the links to go directly to the store page and make the purchase.
 If you want to learn even more about these great strollers for twins or siblings close in age, we have everything in this article, plus reviews with Pros and Cons of the recommended strollers.

-Until then, here are our recommended strollers (listed from cheapest to most expensive):
+Until then, here are our recommended strollers (listed from cheapest to most expensive at the moment of writing this article):

 Why side by side double umbrella strollers?